bringauto/etna/README.md

 ## Logs

 Logs for each component can be found in the `docker_volumes` directory.
+> The component directories are pre-created in the repository to avoid permission problems associated with docker volumes.

 In case of a problem please attach the `docker_volumes` directory to the Bug report.